adjtomo/seisflows/docs/instructions_remote.rst

 Visualization requires software such as pylab, Matlab, or Paraview.

 With any visualization software, one basic approach for plotting SPECFEM2D models or kernels is to interpolate from the unstructured numerical mesh on which the model parameters are defined to a uniform rectangular grid.
-A pylab script `plot2d <http://tigress-web.princeton.edu/~rmodrak/visualize/plot2d>`_ is available to illustrate this approach.
+The pylab script `plot2d <http://tigress-web.princeton.edu/~rmodrak/visualize/plot2d>`_ illustrates this approach.

 Another method is to compute a Delauney triangulation and plot the model or kernel over the unstructed mesh itself.
 A pylab script `plot2d_delauney <http://tigress-web.princeton.edu/~rmodrak/visualize/plot2d_delauney>`_ is available for illustration.